marcobeierer/wordpress-linkchecker/src/readme.txt

 * Check if embedded internal and external **images** are broken.
 * Check if embedded **YouTube videos** are broken.
 * Scheduler to **automatically check a website** once a day and get a summary report by email.
+* The result can be exported as CSV file.
+* The result is saved on the Link Checker server so that it can be fetched multiple times without requiring a recheck.
+For example from different users or with different browsers.

 = Upcoming Features =
 * Support for checking the availability of videos, CSS files and JS files.